 What are the consequences of not having a shareholders' agreement?

-Tools and resources to make writing easier
+Tools and resources to facilitate writing

 Document templates